Crowds join Anzac Day services for Australia, NZ forces

 "The only way that you can preserve peace is to prepare for war and to be strong as a country -- not to cow and not to be on bended knee and be, you know, weak," said Defence Minister Peter Dutton.

-"Curling up in a ball, pretending nothing is happening, saying nothing: that is not going to be in our long-term interests," he said in an interview with Channel Nine television.
+"Curling up in a ball, pretending nothing is happening, saying nothing: that is not going to be in our long-term interests," he said in an interview with Channel Nine television.#photo2

 Dutton said the world was living in a period "very similar to the 1930s" with Russian President Vladimir Putin "willing to kill women and children" and China "through their actions, through their words, on a very deliberate course".